Cosmic Theories on Mistakes: Block Universe, Butterfly Effect & Quantum Realities

 1. The Block Universe Theory

-According to this theory no matter how hard you try thinking about perceiving your free will acts assuming you have control of the universe which includes even the mistakes you'd ever made, you actually are a part of a big movie that is unchanging.
-As per the theory of the "Block Universe," the universe is a four-dimensional block of spacetime In this theory, the past, present, and future are all real at the same time.
+According to this theory, no matter how hard you try thinking about perceiving your free will acts, assuming you have control of the universe (which includes even the mistakes you've made), you are actually a part of a big movie that is unchanging.
+In the theory of the "Block Universe," the universe is a four-dimensional block of spacetime.
+The past, present, and future are all real at the same time.

 2. The Butterfly Effect